jesmith17/MS0/README.md

 Some level of Controller class that exposes a REST API for @ ``` /customer ``` for the teams to access via a tool like Postman.
 This isn't directly related to the DB, but does make the entire project feel more real and will simplify their work to create a demonstrable prototype.

 #### Service
-A package for service classes that can contain any business logic that the cusotmer would perform.
-This is merely there to try to show some best practices for how to create a project.
+A package for service classes that can contain any business logic that the application would need perform.
+This is package is merely there to try to show a separation of view and business logic.

 #### DAO / Repository
 This layer can have multiple names, but represents the data access layer of the project. .Net and Spring-Data will tend to use the repository pattern.